 Orientation is an annual gathering for incoming Jesuit Volunteers and members of the JVC community to come together in celebration and exploration of our four core values.

-An integrated orientation furthers the organization’s mission of forming leaders committed to faith in action, while preparing them to engage in vital service within marginalized communities.
+An integrated orientation of all our domestic program volunteers furthers the organization’s mission of forming leaders committed to faith in action, while preparing them to engage in vital service within marginalized communities.

 All Jesuit Volunteers are responsible for their travel expenses to Philadelphia for Orientation.
 JVC will have designated shuttle service to St. Joseph University from key locations like the Philadelphia International airport.
 We will send out an email with shuttle information as Orientation gets closer.
 If you are a RJV Hurley Fund recipient or Additional Year volunteer, you will receive separate communication about your travel logistics.